 To get a Wisconsin driver’s license you must first get an instruction permit at a DMV Service Center.
 Commonly referred to as a “Temps” license, the following requirements must be met in order to attain your instruction permit.
-(May start classroom instruction prior to 15 1/2)
+(May start classroom instruction no sooner than 14 1/2)

 - Pass the knowledge and highway signs tests and vision screening.

 If you are under 18, additional requirements must be met.
 You must have completed or be enrolled in a state approved driver education and training course.
 An adult sponsor (typically a parent or guardian) must authorize the license application.
 Proof of citizenship or other authorized status is also required.
 Click here to view detailed documentation requirements: Wisconsin driver’s license documentation requirements